piotrmurach/loaf/README.md

 end
 ```

-The yielded pararmeter is a `Loaf::Crumb` object that provides the following methods:
+The yielded parameter is a `Loaf::Crumb` object that provides the following methods:

 ```ruby
 crumb.name     # => the name as string